Technologicat/mcpyrate/README.md

     - Embeddable à la `code.InteractiveConsole`.
 See `mcpyrate.repl.console.MacroConsole`.
   - IPython extension `mcpyrate.repl.iconsole`.
 Import, define and use macros in an IPython session.
   - See [full documentation of the REPL system](repl.md).
+  - Multi-phase compilation.
+Define and use macros in the same module.

 - **Testing and debugging**.
   - Statement coverage is correctly reported by tools such as [`Coverage.py`](https://github.com/nedbat/coveragepy/).